 The load patterns of a DG set help in understanding the usage patterns.
 A DG that is mostly under-loaded should be replaced with a DG of smaller rating.
 Conversely, a DG that is overloaded most of the times, should either be replaced by a single higher capacity DG or multiple lower capacity DGs.

 Fig. 3: Load analysis of DG set

 Load analysis also helps in case multiple DGs are being operated.
-For example, in case load is increasing or decreasing at regular intervals in a day, the operator can choose when to engage a single DG, and when to engage the other DGs.
+For example, in case of load is increasing or decreasing at regular intervals in a day, the operator can choose when to engage a single DG, and when to engage the other DGs.